 $$$$+ | 5 Star | High-Class | Central Park

-The Ritz-Carlton is on of the most classy hotel chains in the world and their Central Park property has got to be the flagship location.
-Beautiful spacious rooms in a historic hotel with amazing rooms make it a no-brainer if you can stomach the price per night.
+The Ritz-Carlton is one of the world’s most classy hotel chains, and their Central Park property has got to be the flagship location.
+Beautiful spacious rooms in a historic hotel with fantastic rooms make it a no-brainer if you can stomach the price per night.

 $$$$+ | 5 Star | It’s the Four Seasons

 The Four Seasons are the marker for consistency in terms of luxury travel.
-To be able to stay at a Four Seasons where ever you go is something many aspire too but few reach.
+To be able to stay at a Four Seasons where ever you go is something many aspire to but only some reach.
 It is safe to say you’ll get a beautiful and spacious room with all the amenities for a hefty price.

 Another great Central Park hotel in a good location.
 While this is considered the more premium of the two Four Seasons in NYC, I prefer the downtown location over this one.